Friday, February 07, 2020, 6:00 PM - 9:00 PM

 If a guest will bring a communication device or speaks primarily using another language or ASL, please let us know so we can do our best to accommodate.

-Our dinner menu includes items from Chick-fil-A, with gluten and lactose-free options.
+Our dinner menu includes items from Chick-fil-A, with gluten and dairy-free options.
 Of course, if you think your family member will be better served with home-packed fare, just be sure to carefully label the bag.
 And please remember that we are peanut-free!

 Our nearby restrooms are accessible to wheelchairs, and Family Restrooms are available for privacy when greater assistance is required.